mcHinrichs/open62541/examples/pubsub_realtime/README_pubsub_TSN.txt

 To write the published counter data along with timestamp in csv uncomment #define UPDATE_MEASUREMENTS in pubsub_TSN_publisher.c and pubsub_TSN_loopback.c applications

-NOTE: The CSV files will be generated in the build directory containing the timestamp and counter values for benchmarking only after terminating both the applications using “Ctrl + C”
+NOTE: The CSV files will be generated in the build directory containing the timestamp and counter values for benchmarking only after terminating both the applications using \93Ctrl + C\94

 To increase the payload size, change the REPEATED_NODECOUNTS macro in pubsub_TSN_publisher.c and pubsub_TSN_loopback.c applications (for 1 REPEATED_NODECOUNTS, 8 bytes of data will increase in payload)
 Eg: To increase the payload to 64 bytes, change REPEATED_NODECOUNTS to 4